Witko/nvidia-xrun/README.md

 # nvidia-xrun
 These utility scripts aim to make the life easier for nvidia cards users.
 It started with a revelation that bumblebee in current state offers very poor performance.
-This solution offers a bit more complicated procedure but a full GPU utilization(in terms of linux drivers)
+This solution offers a bit more complicated procedure but offers a full GPU utilization(in terms of linux drivers)

 ## Usage:
   1) switch to free tty